Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Februari 2026 20.43.24 UTC
+- WIB: Rabu, 11 Februari 2026 22.08.56 UTC
-- WITA: Rabu, 11 Februari 2026 21.43.24 UTC
+- WITA: Rabu, 11 Februari 2026 23.08.56 UTC
-- WIT: Rabu, 11 Februari 2026 22.43.24 UTC
+- WIT: Kamis, 12 Februari 2026 00.08.56 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational